-Caution Unlike the menu tool that applies to the individual document, a change in the default language from the Options dialog box is a general change of settings of OOo and will therefore apply to all the documents created in the future.
-If you want to change the language for the current document only, be sure to select the For the current document only option. document only option.
+Unlike the menu tool that applies to the individual document, a Caution change in the default language from the Options dialog box is a Caution general change of settings of OOo and will therefore apply to all the documents created in the future.
+If you want to change the language for the current document only, be sure to select the For the current document only option.